 DigiCert activates the cryptographic module containing its CA Private Keys according to the specifications of the hardware manufacturer.
-This method has been evaluated as meeting the requirements of FIPS 140-2 Level 3.
+For roots and public issuing CAs, this method has been evaluated as meeting the requirements of FIPS 140-2 Level 3.
 The cryptographic hardware is held under two-person control as explained in Section 5.2.2 and elsewhere in this CPS.
 DigiCert will only transmit activation data via an appropriately protected channel and at a time and place that is distinct from the delivery of the associated cryptographic module.

 All DigiCert personnel and Subscribers are instructed to use strong passwords and to protect PINs and passwords that meet the requirements specified by the CAB forum network security requirements and other relevant requirements to meet best practices.
-If DigiCert uses passwords as activation data for a signing key, DigiCert will change the activation data change upon rekey of the CA Certificate.
+If DigiCert uses passwords as activation data for a signing key, DigiCert will change the activation data change upon rekey of the CACertificate.